DennisFaucher/firecracker/README.md

 ## Why?
 I have been reading about simple, fast, programmatic virtual machines.
 First, I learned Ubuntu Multipass (full-fat, but quick to deplot VMs), and then moved on to Firecracker.
 If you have every used an AWS serverless function, or written an AWS serverless function, the function runs on a short-lived VM.
 That VM uses the firecracker technology.

+Here is the description of firecracker from https://firecracker-microvm.github.io/ "Firecracker enables you to deploy workloads in lightweight virtual machines, called microVMs, which provide enhancedsecurity and workload isolation over traditional VMs, while enabling the speed and resource efficiency of containers.
+Firecracker was developed at Amazon Web Services to improve the customer experience of services like AWS Lambda and AWS Fargate .

+Firecracker is a virtual machine monitor (VMM) that uses the Linux Kernel-based Virtual Machine (KVM) to create and manage microVMs.
+Firecracker has a minimalist design.
+It excludes unnecessary devices and guest functionality to reduce the memory footprint and attack surface area of each microVM.
+This improves security, decreases the startup time, and increases hardware utilization.
+Firecracker is generally available on 64-bit Intel, AMD and Arm CPUs with support for hardware virtualization."

 ## Challenges
 Many of the public firecracker tutorials failed for me at some point in the tutorial.
 I took the working portions of the first few tutorials I tried and combined them into a process that works for me